 Hardware can cost as little as a sixth of what it did in legacy IT models, but the operational difference is even more dramatic: one admin can oversee 500 switches, versus 20 previously, and provisioning takes hours or minutes instead of days or weeks.

-Cumulus Networks provides training and helps make you comfortable with the move to open and web-scale networking, with the ultimate goal of helping you accelerate performance and cost-effectively scale IT operations.
+Cumulus Networks provides training and support, with the ultimate goal of helping you accelerate performance and cost-effectively scale IT operations.